mantidproject/documents/Design/pythonAlgorithmsForMDEvents.rst

 scans.
 Changing the step size of a plot, with overlapping contributions from different detectors is done using BinMD.

-Neutron experiments at ractor source can be seen as a collection of measurment points.
+Neutron experiments at reactor source can be seen as a collection of measurment points.
 Each measurement point contains the counts of all detectors for a certain amount of time and the corresponding sample environemnt logs' value.
 The index of such measuring point can be mapped to the class variable 'run' of an MDEvent.